Tekari Raj: History

 Mitrajit Singh remained under his mother's care.
 His abilities won for him the approval of the Mughal court at Delhi, and he was accordingly honoured with the title of Maharajah.
 During the "Mutiny of Kulhan", "Zillah Kharakdieh", he assisted the EIC with his own forces.
 He was also among those who got into some financial difficulties around the 1780s-1790s as a result of the EIC policy of extracting revenue from zamindars, known as the Permanent Settlement, but survived the crisis and, says V. C. P. Chaudhary, he nearly doubled his revenue.
 A contemporary writer noted that he paid 300,000 rupees to the EIC but derived 6,000,000 annually.
 One source of income was derived from pilgrims to the holy town of Gaya: he was entitled to 10 per cent of the fees charged to them, although in common with other major landlords he was also expected to patronise religious festivals and provide financial support for things such as temple maintenance.
 His house in Patna was the location of "Patna High School" from 1835.
 He died in 1841 and was succeeded by his eldest son, Hit Narain Singh, who had been born in 1801.

 The British allowed Hit Narain Singh to use the title of Maharajah, along with its symbols.
 He was inclined towards religion and became an ascetic, leaving his wife to administrate his extensive properties.
 His wife in turn transferred it to her daughter, Maharani Rajroop Kuar, under the terms of a will dated 29 October 1877.

 The Maharani's public works included construction of a temple at Patna at a cost of more than a lakh of rupees, and construction of another and also a large building adjoining it at Vrindavan.
 She also spent a large sum of money feeding and assisting famine-stricken people.

 Maharaja Ram Kishan Singh, the adopted son of Maharaja Hit Narain Singh, succeeded him after his death in 1861 and died in 1871.

 With the abolition of the zamindari system in 1950, disputes arose regarding the estate, as also happened in other areas of Bihar.
 There were eruptions of violence involving the Bhumihar people on the one hand and members of the Dalit, Yadav and Gareri communities on the other, most notably the beheading of a Bhumihar in 1979 that was followed by reciprocal raids on villages a few months later.

+The last Maharaja was Captain Saran Narayan Singh of Bhalua Kothi.
+His Dewan was Syed Muhammad Amin of Itwan, Mohanpur.